swei5/michigan_notes/MATH-423/6 Portfolio Management II.md

 ![[Pasted image 20240923150508.png|300]]
 To exemplify this, the minimum variance line is **LINEAR** (in weights and expected return) if we parametrize it by **weights** of arbitrary securities in the portfolio.

+This proposition is important.
+It means that the minimum variance line has the **same shape** as the **set of portfolios constructed from two securities**.